nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🏗 Conscience/Players/Kai Steele.md

 # Backstory

 Kai was born to wealthy parents, and is the youngest of 3 children.
 Rick, his father, runs a few businesses (restaurants, gyms) across the Grand Cross, while his mother, Rebecca, is a lipstick model.
 His parents were strict in what he could do and when, but that didn't stop him from breaking curfew to run the rooftops and hang with taggers.
-This lifestyle lead him to semi-regular beatings from his mother, but the escape just made it feel just as nice.
+This lifestyle lead him to household punishment from his mother, but the escape just made it feel just as nice.

-After talking with his tagger friend, Alicia, he decided to burn his bridges and escape once and for all, just a few hours a night wasn't enough for him anymore.